 Subjects: what do you need?

-To apply for Design at Christ's, you must be taking or have taken three A levels including Mathematics or an equivalent such as the International Baccalaureate with Higher Level Mathematics (Analysis and Approaches or Applications and Interpretation) or three Advanced Highers in the Scottish system including Mathematics.
+To apply for Design at Christ's, you must be taking or have taken three A levels including Mathematics or an equivalent such as the International Baccalaureate with Higher Level Mathematics Analysis and Approaches or three Advanced Highers in the Scottish system including Mathematics.
+Please see the international requirements for a range of further qualifications that we accept.

 What else are we looking for?